thedevarchive/thedevarchive/README.md

 - 👀 I’m interested in board games, sketching, and most of all, coding!
 - 🌱 I’m currently learning C#, ASP.NET, Blazor and React.js
 - 💼 Currently on an internship for 3 months
-- 📫 Reach me at amaengo@protonmail.com if you're looking for a dev to work with 😃

 <!---
 thedevarchive/thedevarchive is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.